juhasev/sample-ninja-help/panel-health.md

 > Sample Ninja will automatically remove unsubscribed and blacklisted panelists from your panelist within 12 months.
 When somebody unsubscribes or gets blacklisted, we will delete their variable data within 4 hours but save their activity for 12 months to retain correct reporting for projects and other features.

-### Reward Points on Hold

-The chart displays a timeline of reward points available vs. what portion is currently held.
-The idea is to determine whether the reward points are held for too long.

-The points are held for projects with the reconcile toggle turned on (default).
-You'll need to manually reconcile the project or mark it as reconciled so the reward points are released from the hold and disappear from the chart.
-Click on the sum (Z) button to see the totals.

-> The reporting period is always the past six weeks.

-> Generally speaking, panelists do not want to wait too long for their earned reward points to become available.

-> Consider reconciling projects more quickly if you see long hold times for the held reward points.

 ### Panel Utilization
 The panel utilization displays a chart of panelist activity and statistics on how you use your panelists.